AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-cdc-2024.md

 ## Submission

 <p align="justify">
-Use the secure form below to make your team's submission for Phase 1 (Qualification Round) of the F1TENTH Sim Racing League.
+Use the secure form below to make your team's submission for Phase 1 (Qualification Round) of the RoboRacer Sim Racing League.
 Please fill in your team's name and add the link to your team's DockerHub repository containing the autonomous racing stack.
 If you are using a private repository, make sure to add <a href="https://hub.docker.com/u/autodriveecosystem">autodriveecosystem</a> as a <a href="https://docs.docker.com/docker-hub/repos/access">collaborator to your repository</a>.
 </p>

 <div style="display: flex; justify-content: center;">